adrienZ/adrienzaganelli.com/content/blog/tech-gems-9.md

 ### Domain-driven code architecture with Nuxt layers

-<RichLink href="https://davestewart.co.uk/blog/nuxt-layers/" title="Modular site architecture with Nuxt layers
+<RichLink href="https://davestewart.co.uk/blog/nuxt-layers/" title="Modular site architecture with Nuxt layers"></RichLink>
-"></RichLink>

 The [flat folder structure of Nuxt](https://nuxt.com/docs/api/nuxt-config#dir) might not be well suited for teams or large projects.
 Dave Steward gives us a few ways to organize our code by domain (or feature) with [Nuxt layers](https://nuxt.com/docs/getting-started/layers).